 12. How much does HS cost?

-The cost to implement HS varies based on several factors, which include: HS Specialist credentials; number of children served; geographic location of the site; any site-specific adaptions, enhancements, or innovations to the model; and funder-specific requirements.
+The cost to implement HS varies based on several factors, which include: HS Specialist credentials; the number of children served; the geographic location of the site; any site-specific adaptions, enhancements, or innovations to the model; and funder-specific requirements.
 Typically, the program’s cost per child receiving the most comprehensive (Tier 3) services ranges between $450 and $900 annually.
 The primary costs of launching and sustaining HS are HS Specialist salaries and employee benefits (ongoing) and initial HS site training (a one-time fee).
-Other ongoing costs may include dedicated office space for HS Specialists, information technology and other equipment and materials.
+Other ongoing costs may include dedicated office space for HS Specialists, information technology, and other equipment and materials.
 Sites may also want to provide site-specific professional development (e.g., budget to travel and attend the ZERO TO THREE Annual conference) and/or implement site-specific model enhancements (e.g., parent groups which may require food or other supplies, or home visits which may necessitate mileage costs, etc.).
 Creating a budget for a new HS program is one of the first steps in preparing to adopt the model.

 13. How are HS sites funded?